top of page

 I learned many of the challenges that come with slow motion fluids as this project was simulated at 1000 frames per second.
 The main challenge came during meshing because with slow camera drifts, super slow motion fluids, and macro close ups, I had created a monster that left very little room for error.
-Many times, meshing issues can go entirely unseen through motion blur or just the speed of particle movement.
-Slow motion gives the viewer enough time to really inspect the mesh and notice all the detail.
-Upon closer inspection, I’m sure my mesh’s imperfections will be apparent.
-The meshes were also very heavy and the main splash shot and required over 60 gigs of memory just to build the mesh at render time.
-Thinkbox Frost was a great friend during this process because although Realflow did produce a nice mesh, the files were too heavy (around 700mb per frame) and weren’t able to be worked with in the 3DS Max viewport (even on a pretty beefy computer).
-I had to do quite a bit of work on the meshes after they had been built like smoothing the surface based on nearest particle velocity – this smoothing was necessary because with my extremely high surface tension values, the splashes would look more realistic but the flat areas of the fluid where particles were just sitting around would create a large amount of pinching and bumps in the mesh.
-Correcting this was very pleasant through a combination of Thinkbox Frost and Genome.
+At typical frame rates meshing issues can go entirely unseen through motion blur or just the speed of particle movement.
+Slow motion gives the viewer time to inspect the mesh in detail.
+These meshes were heavy and the main splash shot and required over 60 gigs of memory.
+I did quite a bit of work on the meshes including smoothing the surface based on nearest particle velocity which was necessary to reduce bumps in the mesh.

 bottom of page